LC

 Threats listed in assessment

-Grazing by livestock may impact the species in parts of its range (Shahid 2017), as might be said of many edible species, and impacts are likely to be low.
+Grazing by livestock may impact the species in parts of its range.
+Recruitment is uncertain.

 Publication